prominenceai/deepstream-services-library/docs/api-tee.md

 Pipelines use Tees to create Branches and Branches can use Tees to create more Branches.
 Therefore, Tees are added to Pipelines and Branches, while Branches are added to Tees.

 The relationship between Pipline/Branch and Tee is one to one with the Tee becoming the end component.
-The relationshipe between Tees and Branches is one-to-many.
+The relationship between Tees and Branches is one-to-many.
 Once added to a Pipeline or Branch, a Tee must be removed before it can used with another.

 Tees and Branches are deleted by calling [dsl_component_delete](api-component.md#dsl_component_delete), [dsl_component_delete_many](api-component.md#dsl_component_delete_many), or [dsl_component_delete_all](api-component.md#dsl_component_delete_all)